fafiorim/homelab/proxmox-talos/README.md

 ./talos-cluster.sh apps
 ```

-**Note**: Applications will sync from the Git repository configured in `cluster.conf`.
+**Note**: Applications will sync from the Git repository configured in `config.conf`.
 By default, this is set to `https://github.com/fafiorim/homelab`.
-You can change this by editing `cluster.conf` or using the helper script:
+You can change this by editing `config.conf` or using the helper script:

 ```bash
 ./update-git-repo.sh